Asthma and Hayfever

 Cetrine: This is a once daily, non-drowsy antihistamine that can be taken for the duration of the hay fever season.
 It is suitable for adults and children over 6 years of age.
 It helps control symptoms of hayfever and other allergies.
 It can also help relieve symptoms of itching, swelling and redness of the skin.
 It is not suitable in pregnancy and breastfeeding.

-Other antihistamines include Clarityn, Lorat, Piriton and Zirtek tablets.
+Other antihistamines include Clarityn, Lorat and Piriton.

-Opticrom Drops: If you suffer from itchy watery eyes these drops can be administered four times a day in each eye to relive symptoms.
+Opticrom Drops: If you suffer from itchy watery eyes these drops can be administered four times a day in each eye to relieve symptoms.
 It is suitable for adults and children.
 Each bottle lasts for 28 days before expiring and they can be kept in your handbag or pocket for convenient use.
 Do not wear soft contact lenses during treatment and avoid in pregnancy and breastfeeding.

 Optrex itchy eye drops: these are a safe option for pregnant and breast-feeding women with itchy, watery eyes.
 They contain natural plant extracts to relieve irritation by pollen, pet and dust mites.
 They can be used as often as required.